cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 Check the [Tailwind docs](https://v2.tailwindcss.com/docs) for details on the available `Tailwind` classes.
 Support for `Twind` 1.0 was recently added to **Ultra** which is compatible with `Tailwind` version 3.

 ## Using Suspense
 **Ultra** version 2 works with React v18.
-A big feature of this new React version is the suspense.
+A big feature of this new React version is suspense.
 React suspense allows a component to be asynchronously rendered.
 This means that part of the UI can be displayed while suspended components are still being rendered.

 Setting up suspense involves wrapping a component with the `Suspense` component.
 This is what that looks like:
 ```ts